Characterization of manifolds of constant curvature by ruled surfaces: Characterization of extrinsically flat surfaces and space forms

 Parametrizing $\Sigma^2$ with a coordinate system $(u,v)$ in the neighborhood $\mathcal{U}$ in which the $v$-curves are tangent to $V$ and the $u$-curves are tangent to the direction perpendicular to $V$ shows that $\xi$ is stationary along one of the family coordinate curves: $\exists\,A,\,\partial_v=AV\Rightarrow \nabla_{\partial_v}\xi=A\nabla_{V}\xi=0$. \end{proof}

 In Euclidean space, surfaces with vanishing (extrinsic) Gaussian curvature should be ruled.
 It is known that the same is also true in space forms.
-Now, we shall provide a model independent proof for this implication.
+Now, we shall provide a model-independent proof for this implication.

 \begin{theorem} Let $\Sigma^2$ be a surface with $K_{ext}=0$ in a space form $M^3$.
 If $p_0\in\Sigma^2$ is a parabolic point or an interior point of the set of planar points, then $\Sigma^2$ is a ruled surface in an open neighborhood of $p_0$. \end{theorem} \begin{proof} Let $P$ be the set of planar points of $\Sigma^2$.
 If $p_0\in \mathcal{U}\subset P$, $\mathcal{U}$ open, then $\xi$ is constant in $\mathcal{U}$ and, therefore, it is a piece of a totally geodesic surface of $M$.
 In particular, $\mathcal{U}\subset\Sigma^2$ is a piece of a ruled surface.
 Indeed, take a curve $\alpha:I\to \mathcal{U}\subset\Sigma^2$ and let $\alpha_u(v)$ be a geodesic orthogonal to $\alpha$ at $\alpha(u)$.
 Since $\Sigma^2$ is totally geodesic, every $\alpha_u(v)$ is also a geodesic of $M^3$.
 Thus, $\Sigma^2$ is ruled.